Best Online Associates Degree & Programs

 Earning an associate degree is about more than getting a piece of paper showing that you graduated college – it can be the ticket to a high paying career!

-According to 2017 data from the Bureau of Labor Statistics (BLS), workers with an associate degree earn $836 per year.
+According to 2017 data from the Bureau of Labor Statistics (BLS), workers with an associate degree can earn a median $836 weekly salary.
 Compared to the $712 earned by those with only a high school diploma, associate degree holders make almost $6500 more each year!

 We have put together a list of some of the highest paying careers that you could pursue with an associate degree: